 Most kids have a natural aptitude for the type of thinking riddles require, and will surprise you with how well they tackle a stumper.
 The best riddles engage a kid’s natural problem-solving skills and make them laugh along the way.
-These 40 riddles for kids — ranging from easy to hard — are great for kids of all ages to solve, and have fun while doing so.
+These 40 funny riddles and answers for kids — ranging from easy to hard — are great for kids of all ages to solve, and have fun while doing so.

 Break Before Using